robtweed/glsdb/README.md

 Note that the type of connection you choose will make no difference to the syntax of the *glsdb* APIs.

+If you use Berkeley DB or LMDB, then, because these are embedded databases, the only available option is an API/in-process connection.

 ### Database Opening Options

+Each database has its own specific conventions and requirements for connection.
+These are detailed below.

+However, once opened, they will then behave identically in *glsdb*.

 #### IRIS and Cache: